cockroachdb/docs/v21.1/create-table-as.md

 The default rules for [column families](column-families.html) apply.

 The [primary key](primary-key.html) of tables created with `CREATE TABLE ...
 AS` is not automatically derived from the query results.
 You must specify new primary keys at table creation.
-For examples, see [Specify a primary key](create-table-as.html#specify-a-primary-key) and [Specify a primary key for partitioning](create-table-as.html#specify-a-primary-key-for-partitioning).
+For examples, see [Specify a primary key](create-table-as.html#specify-a-primary-key).

 ## Examples